 Maximum interest rates are lower in 12 states where residents can get a SoFi loan: Alaska, Colorado, Connecticut, Hawaii, Illinois, Kansas, Maine, Oklahoma, South Carolina, Texas, Virginia and Wyoming.
 Variable rates are not available to residents of Alaska, Texas, Virginia, or Wyoming (or in Illinois if your loan amount is greater than $40,000).

 SoFi personal loans are repayable over three to seven years.

 Fees and penalties

-SoFi personal loans are fee-free.
-They are one of the few online lenders that doesn’t charge an origination fee.
-There are also no prepayment penalties for paying off your loan early.
+SoFi personal loans do not have any fees.
+It’s one of the few online lenders that doesn’t charge an origination fee, and there is no prepayment penalties for paying off your loan early.